itf/6s092/courses/IAP19/PS/PS065/content.md

 ## Improving sort
-Similarly, since we cannot decrease the number of leaves of our decision tree, in order to make its height smaller we need to increase its branching factor.
+Similarly, since we cannot decrease the number of leaves of our decision tree, in order to make its height smaller than $n \log(n)$, we need to increase its branching factor.

 Suppose that when you look at an element in your input array, you know exactly in which location it should go in your output array.

 <question expression>
 csq_prompt = """
-Supposing our array has length $n$, what is the branching factor of our decision tree, when we put an element from the input array into our output array, Give your answer in terms of $n$
+Supposing our array has length $n$, what is the branching factor of our decision tree?
+Let's say we are sorting elements from an input array and placing them into a sorted output array.
+What are the possible values when we put an element from the input array into our output array, Give your answer in terms of $n$
 """
 csq_show_check = True
 csq_allow_check = True